 Although you need to wear your twin block braces as much as possible, there are times when you should remove your braces.
-These include when you need to clean your teeth and appliances, playing a woodwind or brass instrument, swimming or when playing contact sports.
+These include when you need to clean your teeth and appliances, playing a woodwind or brass instrument, swimming, or when playing contact sports.

 Some might assume that you should take them out when eating, but it is actually better to get used to eating with them.

 When you remove your twin blocks you should do so carefully to avoid breaking them.
 To remove them properly, remove the top brace first by pushing down on the back clips.
 Then remove the bottom brace by pushing up on the back clips.
-And, when you are not wearing your twin block braces they should be kept safely in their protective box.
+When you are not wearing your twin block braces they should be kept safely in their protective box.

 How do you take care of your twin blocks appliance?